The nebulous dream world of cosmology

 While cosmologists are constantly getting more hard data, their science is still a theory-driven affair, where results from mathematical manipulations are judged by their fit to a generally accepted model of the universe's origin and development, optimistically named the "standard model".
 Central to this model is the idea that our universe is the only universe (in our four-dimensional space-time), and that its space is all the space there is (again, in our four-dimensional space-time).
 Which begs for a definition of "space".
 Conventional astronomers had been relatively happy with "space" being the apparently unending nothingness through which galaxies and other celestial objects travel.
 But with the discovery, nearly a hundred years ago, that what we can see of our universe appears to be expanding from a distant center, the conclusion was inescapable that the expansion originated at some time and place.
 And the hypotheses (cosmologists often call their hypotheses "theories") brought forth to explain this expansion did not jell with observed times and velocities until the idea was launched that the expansion was not merely of matter into space, but rather an expansion of space itself.

-What does the cosmologist mean by "space", and by the idea that space is expanding?
-He may not be able to explain it without recourse to something as esoteric as many-dimensional mathematical manifolds.
-But put simply, the idea is that a mathematical coordinate grid (like a Cartesian grid) overlain on space has gridlines of changeable values.
-Thus, points on the grid that may not look farther apart a second later are in fact farther apart because the scale has changed in that second, i.e., space has expanded.
-(An equivalent and perhaps more intuitive interpretation would be that the gridlines are flying apart, so that distance has been created between objects on the grid without the objects actually moving in the grid.
-These two interpretations amount to the same thing, because we don't have any absolute measures of distance - or of time or speed, so we can't know whether space is expanding or the scale is changing.)
 So "space" is to the cosmologist a mathematical concept, without any necessary connection with what the layman calls space.
 Whether the cosmologist's space actually has a physical meaning is not clear, since it amounts to a theoretical result of abstract mathematics, not arrived at until the 1980s.
 But the cosmologist is fond of the idea, because without it Einstein's result of the absolute speed of light could not survive.
 The cosmologist would rather operate with weird space than give up on Einstein.
-But in the end, the concept of expanding space (whatever that is) is a convenient, if fantastic, explanation without strong proof, though there are a number of observations that have been interpreted as consistent with this theory.
+But in the end, the concept of expanding space (whatever that is) is a convenient, if fantastic, explanation without actual proof, though there are a number of observations that can be interpreted as consistent with this theory.

 The cosmologists' insistence on only a single universe (in our dimension) similarly lacks proof, and has required continual tweaking with new "fudge factors" to keep it afloat.
 (The idea of space being created in the Big bang seems to preclude other universes.)
 Their current faith recalls previous folly in the astronomical sciences: Thousands of years ago astronomers/astrologers believed that Earth the only terrestrial body they knew was the only such, but then they discovered that some of the slowly moving points of light in the sky (the Greeks named them "planets" = wanderers) were also terrestrial bodies, some a lot like ours.
 Then for a long time astronomers believed there was only one sun and solar system because that's all they could see, but then they found that the twinkling points of light in the sky were also suns like ours.
 And it's not so long ago that astronomers believed the Milky Way contained all the stars in the universe, because they couldn't see any outside the Milky Way.
 Then, in the 20th century, it was found that some of the fuzzy blobs in the telescopes were galaxies, organized systems of hundreds of billions of stars, and that the Milky Way was just an average galaxy.
 Time and again, astronomers have firmly believed that the extent of the cosmos was limited to what they could see.